American Options with Asymmetric Information and Reflected BSDE: RBSDE in an initially enlarged filtration

 \subsection{RBSDE in an initially enlarged filtration}

 We will now show that under suitable conditions on the parametrized payoff function $R$ in (\ref{newpay}), the corresponding value function is the solution of a parametrized RBSDE on the same product space.
 For this purpose, consider the product space $(\widehat{\Omega},{\widehat{\f}},{\widehat{\F}},\widehat{\p})$ from (\ref{product}) where $\widehat{\p}=\p\otimes P^{G}$ and $P^{G}$ is the law of the random variable $G$ which carries the extra information.
-We consider the following parametrized RBSDE
+We consider the RBSDE (\ref{parametrized 2}) with $f\equiv0$, $L(.)=L\alpha(.)$, and $\xi(.)=\xi\alpha_{T}(.),$ where $L$ and $\xi$ are the barrier resp. final variable of the usual RBSDE (\ref{BSDE}).
+Then we obtain the following parametrized RBSDE